Top 10 best ballet variations for beginners

 Contemporary Influences

 Contemporary ballet merges classical ballet with modern dance elements, fostering innovative movements and creative expression.
-This style of dancing highlights the feet and greater athleticism and often incorporates floor work and dancing completely barefoot.
+This style of dancing highlights the feet and requires greater athleticism, often incorporating floor work and dancing completely barefoot.

 Character Roles

 Strong character interpretation is vital for certain variations.
-For instance, Coppelia requires dancers to authentically embody specific roles authentically, enhancing the performance.
+For instance, Coppélia requires dancers to embody specific roles authentically, which enhances the performance.
 A well-chosen costume can also support the storytelling aspect.

 Preparing for Competitions